Exabyte-io/documentation/docs/tutorials/dft/kpt-convergence.md

 ## Examine Results

-Once the Job execution is finished, switching to the [Results tab](../../jobs/ui/results-tab.md) of [Job Viewer](../../jobs/ui/viewer.md) will show the results of the calculation, including the final computed value of the total energy as well as additional information about each execution unit.
+Once the Job execution is finished, switching to the [Results tab](../../jobs/ui/results-tab.md) of [Job Viewer](../../jobs/ui/viewer.md) will show the results of the computation, including the final converged value of the total energy as well as additional information about each execution unit.

 ## Converged k-point Density

-Finally, the user can also browse the actual output and input files that are part of the calculation at the bottom of the [Results tab](../../jobs/ui/results-tab.md).
+Finally, the user can also browse the actual output and input files that are part of the calculation under the [Files tab](../../jobs/ui/files-tab.md) of [Job Viewer](../../jobs/ui/viewer.md).
 In order to determine the k-point density at which convergence was reached in the end, the KPOINTS file should be [downloaded and inspected](../../data-in-objectstorage/actions/download.md).

+The complete convergence plot can be retrieved upon Job completion under the "Charts" tab accessible by opening the main "vasp" Execution Unit.
+The relevant convergence plot is the one labelled "Ionic Energy".
+In order for this plot to appear among the calculation results, the "convergence_ionic" option should be ticked under the ["Detailed View"](../../workflow-designer/subworkflow-editor/detailed-view.md) of the Total Energy [Subworkflow Editor Interface](../../workflow-designer/subworkflow-editor/overview.md) at the moment of initial Job designing.

 ## Animation